 Most applications relate to alterations and additions to existing houses or were for new houses.
 The remaining applications were mostly for changes of use, new residential flat buildings, office and retail development.
 Applications vary greatly in complexity from relatively minor works to multi-million dollar proposals that have potentially significant environmental impacts.

 Most applications are advertised so that persons who may be affected have the opportunity to make submissions and to be heard before decisions are made.
 This results in a high level of public involvement and consideration in assessment and determination processes.
-A standing committee of the Council, known as the Development Control Committee (DCC) and a senior staff panel known as the Application Assessment Panel (AAP) have been established to give persons affected by decisions the opportunity to be heard before decisions are made and to determine applications in an open and transparent manner.
+Such matters will be generally determined by either a senior staff panel known as the Application Assessment Panel (AAP), or the Woollahra Local Planning Panel (LPP) or Sydney Eastern City Planning Panel which are both panels of made up of independent experts external to staff.
+At each of these panels, persons affected by proposed development have the opportunity to be heard before decisions are made in an open and transparent manner.